tan-ahmed/ui-test/src/components/ui/button/README.md

 - ✅ No separate CSS file needed
 - ✅ All styles visible in one place
-- ✅ Uses Tailwind theme colors (weg-purple, weg-blue)
+- ✅ Uses shadcn semantic color tokens (primary, secondary)
 - ✅ Recommended by Tailwind team
 - ✅ Better tree-shaking and smaller bundles
 - ✅ Easy to see exactly what styles apply